Eddiesunset0121/heart-disease-prediction/README.md

 :herb: Model Evaluation:

-- AUC Score: The model demonstrated excellent discriminative ability with an Area Under the ROC Curve (AUC) of 0.97.
+- :orange: AUC Score: The model demonstrated excellent discriminative ability with an Area Under the ROC Curve (AUC) of 0.97.

-- Classification Report: The model showed a strong and balanced performance for predicting the "Has Heart Disease" class, with a Precision of 0.84, a Recall of 0.93, and an F1-Score of 0.88.
+- :orange: Classification Report: The model showed a strong and balanced performance for predicting the "Has Heart Disease" class, with a Precision of 0.84, a Recall of 0.93, and an F1-Score of 0.88.

-- Confusion Matrix Insights: The model correctly identified 26 out of 31 patients with heart disease (True Positives) and 28 out of 30 patients without heart disease (True Negatives).
+- :orange: Confusion Matrix Insights: The model correctly identified 26 out of 31 patients with heart disease (True Positives) and 28 out of 30 patients without heart disease (True Negatives).
 The model made 2 False Negative predictions, which is the most critical metric to monitor and improve upon in a medical diagnostic context.

-- Recall (93%): This is arguably the most important metric for this project.
+- :orange: Recall (93%): This is arguably the most important metric for this project.
 Recall answers the question: "Of all the patients who actually have heart disease, what percentage did the model correctly identify?".
 The model's high recall of 93% is highlighted in the project conclusion as a key strength because it means the model is very effective at its most critical task: minimizing missed diagnoses (False Negatives)

 :bulb: Application & Conclusion
 - This logistic regression model serves as a reliable and interpretable tool for identifying individuals at high risk for heart disease.